R-K-H/kollan.house/src/content/the-road-ahead.md

 Keep your head up, even in the hard times, it is not a reflection of you, but a reflection of where you’ve come from.
 It is not defining, it is a learning opportunity.
 It is not the world, it is a singular person.

 It can be hard, it will be challenging, but through those moments we learn something about ourselves and during that discovery we grow.
-And in that growth some day you will be invested in something where all your needs met and never have to deal with anything like this ever again.
+And in that growth some day you will be invested in something where all your needs are met and never have to deal with anything like this ever again.